- Fee assured

 You'll need to contact this healthcare professional to check their availability

 Mrs Carol Selth is an experienced clinician with over 29 years experience as a podiatrist.
 She qualified at the London Foot Hospital in 1989 and has worked both in the public and private sectors.
 She attained a Masters Degree with Distinction in 1999 and attained her surgical fellowship at Charing Cross Hospital in 2002.

-Mrs Selth established the Department of Podiatric Surgery in West Kent where she is currently a Consultant in Podiatric Surgery.
-Mrs Selth undertakes a wide range of corrective foot surgery and treatments which include:
+Mrs Selth established the Department of Podiatric Surgery in West Kent.
+She is currently a Consultant Podiatric Surgeon in Kent Community Health NHS Foundation Trust.

 Current NHS consultant posts held

-Consultant Podiatric Surgeon based at QVMH Herne Bay and Foster Street Clinic Maidstone
+Consultant Podiatric Surgeon (clinical Lead) based at QVMH Herne Bay and Foster Street Clinic Maidstone

 Selth, C. A. and Francis, B. E. (2000) “Review of Non–functional Plantar Heel Pain.”
 The Foot.
 10, 97-104.